-I never thought I would get to stay at Disney’s Grand Californian Hotel but we were so fortunate as to be placed here for our recent Cars 3 Premiere experience with the kids.
+I never thought I would get to stay at Disney’s Grand Californian Hotel when I was younger, but we have been so fortunate as to be placed here for our Cars 3 Premiere experience with the kids and several other visits to the parks.
 Disney’s Grand Californian Hotel is completely amazeballs.
 Of course the rooms are beautiful and clean and they have more electrical outlets than any other hotel room on the face of the Earth but there’s more to it than that.

 We also enjoyed taking advantage of the Craftsman Club which is available to guess who have booked that service as well as the really fun swimming pools.
-Even though our kids swim a lot they’re not awesome swimmers yet, so discovering the supply of age/weight appropriate life jackets at the pool was a relief.
+Even though our kids swim a lot they haven’t always been awesome swimmers, so discovering the supply of age/weight appropriate life jackets at the pool was a relief.
 Commence water slides.

 Seriously though, if it is in your budget or if you’re a part of the Disney Vacation Club (DVC), staying at the Grand Californian Hotel is amazing and unforgettable.